emporous/community/docs/design.md

 ### Reference Types/Links

+Emporous artifacts must be able to link to other artifacts.
+Information on application dependencies is just one of many examples of this.
+Below, we examine a few techniques for achieving artifact linking.

 #### OCI Reference types

-According to the OCI Referrers spec, referrers using a tag schema to declare relationships in the `subject` field.
-When querying the referrer's API, an index manifest response is generated.
-This type of workflow could be used when creating supporting artifacts for artifact that would only ever reference one artifact as the parent.
+Referrers are required to employ a tag schema to specify associations in the `subject` field, as per the [OCI Referrers API spec](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers).
+An index manifest answer is produced in response to an API request for the referrer.

-An important note here is that a referring manifest can only ever have one subject.
-Meaning this relationship takes the form of a tree structure.
+When developing supporting artifacts for an artifact that would only ever refer to one artifact as the parent, this kind of approach may be used.

-##### Use Case
+##### Example Use Case

 ```mermaid
 graph LR;